cornell-cup/cs-reminibot/README.md

 cd ../..
 ```

-## Run the BaseStation
+# 6. Running the WebGUI

-After all dependencies are successfully installed, you can run the BaseStation on your
-computer and start working with the minibot.
+After all dependencies are successfully installed, you can run the WebGUI on your computer and start working with the Minibot.

-The BaseStation is the intermediary that manages information flow between the minibot and
-hardware to the software and GUI.
-BaseStation runs on `cs-reminibot/basestation/base_station_interface.py` and is a
-simple web application that runs on HTTP.

-To run the BaseStation, run the following command.
-You should currently be in the cs-reminibot directory.
+From the terminal, navigate to the home `cs-reminibot` directory and run the following command.
-**If you want the use the speech recognition feature of the Minibot platform, run this command in your regular terminal (not VSCode terminal).
-This is because VSCode does not have permission to access your computer's microphone.**

 ```
-./run_BS.sh
+./run_bs.sh
 ```

 Wait until you see the message _======= STARTING BASESTATION========_ in your terminal.
-Go to any browser on your computer and go to `localhost:8080/start` to see the GUI in action.
+Go to any browser on your computer and go to localhost:8080/start to see the GUI in action.

-If you are having trouble running the previous line, make sure that python3 is installed.
-You can check this by typing `python3` in your terminal.
+Windows users who are having trouble with this step can try [installing the python dependencies via Anaconda](#conda_install).

-## Run the Vision System
+# 7. Running the Vision System

 To run the Vision system, run the following command.
 You should currently be in the cs-reminibot directory.